JJDrill/Automation_Spectralink/README.md

 # Automation_Spectralink
-Example of an automation framework using Selenium with Java.
+Example of an automation page object model framework using Selenium with Java using the Spectralink.com web site.
+The harness navigates through all pages under the Company, Products, and Services menus, and is configured to use the Chrome and Edge browsers.